 So what do I mean by Composition?

 While you will undoubtedly learn by reading all of those articles, (and I would suggest that you do in time).
 I will concentrate on a few simple rules that I follow.
 Before I go further, while some of these are called rules, remember rules are there to be broken.
 What I am trying to do is to encourage you to think about what you are trying to achieve when looking through the viewfinder.
-I will start then with something that you have probably already come across:-
+Here are the 6 rules of composition in photography I will start then with something that you have probably already come across:-

 The Rule of Thirds.